 - 1. This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - Do not place propane/LP supply tank(s) inside any structure.
-Locate propane/ LP supply tank(s) outdoors. - 3.
+This appliance is not convertible for use with other gases. - 2.
 If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department

-- 4. This heater needs fresh, outside air ventilation to run properly.
+- Heater model MBN10LA shall not be installed in a bathroom. - 4.
+This heater needs fresh, outside air ventilation to run properly.
 This heater has an oxygen depletion sensor (ODS) pilot light safety system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Fresh Air for Combustion and Ventilation, pages 4 through 6. - 5.
-Keep all air openings in the front and bottom of heater clear and free of debris.
+See Fresh Air for Combustion and Ventilation, pages 4 through 6. - Keep all air openings in front and bottom of heater clear and free of debris.
 This will insure enough air for proper combustion. - 6.
 If heater shuts off, do not relight until you provide fresh, outside air.
 If heater keeps shutting off, have it serviced. - 7.
-Do not run heater - where flammable liquids or vapors are used or stored - under dusty conditions - 8.
+Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - 8.
 Do not use heater if any part has been under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 9.
 Turn off heater and let cool before servicing.
 Only a qualified service person should service and repair heater. - 10.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - To prevent performance problems, do not use propane fuel tank of less than 100 lbs. capacity. - 12.
-Do not install model MBP10LA in a bathroom. - 13.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 11.
 Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
 If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture.